 Halloumi cheese has a unique savory flavor and firm texture.
 It contains calcium and protein which helps keep bones healthy and may help reduce type 2 diabetes risk.
 It’s best to eat it in moderation as part of a balanced diet.

 Halloumi is a semi-hard cheese typically made from the milk of goats, sheep, or cows.
 It’s known for its tangy taste and firm, chewy texture.

-Although it has been enjoyed for hundreds of years in Cyprus, it has recently surged in popularity and can now be found in grocery stores and restaurants around the world.
+It’s been enjoyed for hundreds of years in Cyprus and has recently surged in popularity.
+Today, it’s often featured on the menus of Greek restaurants and can be found in the cheese sections of most supermarkets.

-This article reviews the nutrition, benefits, and downsides of halloumi, as well as some simple ways to incorporate it into your diet.
+This article reviews the nutrition, benefits, and downsides of halloumi, as well as some simple ways to add it to your diet.